Instructions

 Given, a+b+c=50 and a+b+c+x+y+z=190 => x+y+z=140.

-Option B: knowing the number of students choosing both E1 and E2, the number of students choosing both E2 and E3, and a number of students choosing both E3 and E1 is insufficient.
-This information is not enough to calculate the number of students who choose only E1, only E2, and only E3.
+Option B: Knowing the number of students choosing both E1 and E2, the number of students choosing both E2 and E3, and the number of students choosing both E3 and E1 is SUFFICIENT as we will get the values of a, b, and c.
+However, this information is not NECESSARY when calculating the number of students who choose only E1, E2, and E3 because we can calculate that with fewer conditions (like in option A).

 Create a FREE account and get: